KinuthiaN/Delani_Studio/README.md

 It's a website that tells gives details on services offered by Delani Studio.

 #### Instructions
-All you need is a computer and internet and link to the website to reach us
+All you need is a computer and internet and link to the website to reach us.

 #### Link To Github Pages
 https://kinuthian.github.io/Delani_Studio/